digitsensitive/phaser3-typescript/cheatsheets/physics/arcade/body.md

 #### setOffset
 Set the offset of the body's position from its game object's position.

+#### setAllowGravity
+Enables or disables gravity's effect on this body.

 > If not set and the parent game object has a frame, it will use the frame width and height.